ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

         * Using the multi placement method, placements are picked randomly.
         * Instead of a number, you can use true
     * `count` can be used to set the maximum number of items placed from the block.
 The default is 1 if using `item` and False if using `items`
-        * If a number is used it will try to place this number of items.
+        * If a number is used, it will try to place this number of items.
-        * If set to false it will try to place as many items from the block as it can.
+        * If set to false, it will try to place as many items from the block as it can.
         * If `min` and `max` are defined, it will try to place a number of items between these two numbers at random